Fifth generation wireless technology for digital cellular networks

 Digital Subscriber Line

-"Innovative" financial instruments are loans, guarantees, EU-support to project bonds, or dedicated equity funds.
-As compared to the traditional grant instrument, FI have the advantage of attracting more additional investment (leverage).
-For the Connecting Europe Facility support to the roll-out of broadband, the Commission envisions to use FI as much as possible.
+Financial instruments are loans, guarantees, EU-support to project bonds, or dedicated equity funds.
+As compared to the traditional grant instrument, financial instruments have the advantage of attracting more additional investment (leverage).
+For the Connecting Europe Facility (CEF) support to the roll-out of broadband, the Commission envisions to use financial instruments as much as possible.

 FTTB - Fibre To The Building